Our vision is that every pupil will leave our school achieving academic success, fully equipped and empowered to embrace their future.

 - We strive for all our pupils to be good communicators and have the necessary literacy and numeracy skills to enable them to successfully access the next stage in their education.

 - We want our pupils to be self-aware and to take responsibility for themselves; to understand who they are and their own personal strengths.
 Our pupils understand good mental health and are prepared with strategies to maintain self-care.

 - Our pupils are good citizens ready to take their place in a diverse and modern British society.
 They are respectful and tolerant, show honesty and integrity and are empathetic towards others and the environment.

-- We aim to provide a rich and varied curriculum through our unique learning environment, including Forest School, Science Lab, ICT Suite, Food Tech and Art rooms, Music room and extensive school grounds.
+- We aim to provide a rich and varied curriculum through our unique learning environment, including Forest School, ICT Suite, Food Tech room, Art/Science room, and extensive school grounds.

 - Everyone in our school strives for excellence every day.

 Our Core Values are embedded throughout: Respect, Resilience, Excellence.